 - indigestion (dyspepsia)

-- feeling bloated, burping, wind (flatulence), or dry mouth
+- feeling bloated, burping, or wind (flatulence)

 - painful or swollen abdomen